 More information on the history of communications can be found at www.connected-earth.com, BT's museum on the Internet.

-FreeBMD is an ongoing project, the aim of which is to transcribe the Civil Registration index of births, marriages and deaths for England and Wales.
+FreeBMD is an ongoing project of Free UK Genealogy.
+The aim of FreeBMD is to transcribe the Civil Registration index of births, marriages and deaths for England and Wales.
 The transcribing of the records is carried out by teams of dedicated volunteers and contains index information for the period 1837-1983.

 In return, FreeBMD's databases are hosted and updated monthly on Ancestry.co.uk, providing a high quality, vital resource for family history enthusiasts.